Recognizing Mold Sickness Symptoms: Key Signs of Mold Exposure

 Mold Basics

 Mold is a fungal growth prevalent throughout the world.
 Like all living things, mold needs food and water to live.
-When exposed to black mold, individuals may experience a range of symptoms, such as respiratory issues, skin irritation, and even neurological symptoms, making it crucial to be aware of the potential health risks associated with black mold exposure.
+When exposed to black mold, individuals may experience a range of symptoms, such as respiratory issues, skin irritation, and even neurological symptoms of mold exposure, making it crucial to be aware of the potential health risks associated with black mold exposure.

 Mold also lives off of organic matter.
 For this reason, it can cause serious damage to the structure of your building.
 It can leave behind warped boards, damaged walls, and even rotten support beams that could weaken the stability of your home’s structure.